-LWCF grants are awarded to eligible applicants for the acquisition, development and renovation of public outdoor recreation areas.
+LWCF grants are awarded to eligible applicants for the acquisition, development, and renovation of public outdoor recreation areas.
 To be allowed, costs must be incurred during the project period and be described in the project scope of the project agreement, be documented in the application, and initiated and/or undertaken after execution of the project agreement between the State and the grant subrecipient.
+Some pre-award expenses are eligible as outlined in the LWCF application and manual.